Tron Game Online - Play Fun Classic Action Web Games

 Tron was a movie in 1982 by Disney that was moderately successful at the box office it was about a programmer that gets sucked into his computer and it's electronic world.
 The film was centered on a game where the players had to cut each other off using motor bikes that left a line behind them.
 The video game was also released with the film and you can play a similar Tron game made in an online flash version on our website.
 Have Fun!

-Use your arrow keys to play this fun online game.
+You need to use the Z and X keys to simulate the spinner.
+Press the TAB key while in the emulator and the menu that appears includes an option for mapping the keys, which is where you can see how things are set up currently.
+Emulation works okay as long as you don't go full screen - that seems to blank the screen even though the game is still otherwise working.
 As the player you take control of Tron, and must battle your way through twelve levels of increasing difficulty, with four games per level.
 Each of the levels were named after a programming language, e.g. RPG, Pascal, COBOL, Basic, ASSEMBLY, to name a few.
 The four mini games had to be completed before moving on to the next level.
 The mini games are as following; Light Cycle: The player had to take control of a light cycle and try to cause his/her opponents to crash by running into each other.
 Grid Bugs: All the bugs have to be destroyed, and the player has to escape into the input/output tower before the time expires.
 Tanks: The player had to destroy all the enemy tanks.
 MCP Cone: All the blocks have to be cleared in a "breakout manner" before the player can move inside the cone to complete the game.

 Tron is a coin-operated arcade video game manufactured and distributed by Bally Midway in 1982.
 The video game came about after the success of the Walt Disney film of the same name released earlier in the year.
 It is believed that the video game made more money then the motion picture upon it's immediate release.
 Tron was distributed in three types of arcade cabinets: the standard upright, the mini upright and the cocktail (table) version.
 All cabinets feature an 8-way joystick for moving, with one button for firing or speed control, and a rotary dial for controlling the direction of the fire To this day, both the film and the game still have a huge cult following.
 The game was published and developed by Bally Midway, programmed by Bill Adams,and first released into the arcades in 1982.
 The game is a single or two player video game of the arcade video game genre.
 Tron has been converted on a variety of different systems since the original release in 1982.